geodynamics/aspect/README.md

  - The official website at https://aspect.geodynamics.org
  - The current [manual](http://www.math.clemson.edu/~heister/manual.pdf)
  - [How to cite ASPECT](https://aspect.geodynamics.org/cite.html)
- - For questions on the source code of ASPECT, portability, installation, etc., use the [aspect-devel](http://lists.geodynamics.org/cgi-bin/mailman/listinfo/aspect-devel) mailing list.
-This mailing list is where the ASPECT users and developers all hang out.
+ - For questions on the source code of ASPECT, portability, installation, new or existing features, etc., use the [ASPECT](https://community.geodynamics.org/c/aspect) discussion forum.
+This forum is where the ASPECT users and developers all hang out.
+Archived discussions from the inactive aspect-devel mailing list can be downloaded at [aspect-devel archives](http://lists.geodynamics.org/pipermail/aspect-devel).
  - ASPECT is primarily based on the deal.II library.
 If you have particular questions about deal.II, contact the [deal.II discussion groups](https://www.dealii.org/mail.html).
  - In case of more general questions about mantle convection, you can contact the [CIG mantle convection mailing lists](http://lists.geodynamics.org/cgi-bin/mailman/listinfo/cig-MC).
  - ASPECT is being developed by a large, collaborative, and inclusive community.
 It is currently maintained by the following people: